 As you may be aware, Finasteride also received an MHRA safety update regarding suicidal ideation and severe depression last year, adding to the steadily materialising picture of a similar and extremely unusual clinical profile shared by these persistent drug-induced conditions.
 This link has also been recognised in a recent publication in the International Journal of Risk & Safety in Medicine regarding 300 cases of enduring sexual dysfunction following the use of antidepressants, finasteride and isotretinoin.

-In the media, Cosmopolitan Magazine have published an article exploring the devastating effect Roaccutane is having on the sex lives of thousands of women.
+In the media, Elle Magazine have published an article exploring the devastating effect Roaccutane is having on the sex lives of thousands of women.
 Instead of increasing their self-esteem by getting rid of acne, confidence can in fact plummet beyond repair, and it may not have to do with acne at all.
 Amongst other cases, the article talks of Sarah, a young woman whose sex life came to a standstill once she started treating her face for acne with Roaccutane.
 Before that everything was great, except for her own insecurities caused by acne which she had experienced for a large part of her life.
-As reported in her interview for Cosmopolitan: “My sex life ground to a halt after a few months of being on it, and it took years for sex to stop being painful.”
+As reported in her interview for Elle: “My sex life ground to a halt after a few months of being on it, and it took years for sex to stop being painful.”
 The worst thing is that even nine years after she can still feel the consequences.
 Due to the ostensible connection in persistent symptoms and potentially attributable similarities in antiandrogenic pharmacological action, the propeciahelp forum encourages accutane users suffering the consequences after stopping to sign up and share their story.